harperd/machine-learning/notes/6-1-activation-functions.md

 > $a^{(2)}=g(z^{(2)})=g(\Theta^{(1)}x)=g(\Theta^{(1)}a^{(1)})$

-In layer 3, we would have a different set of weghts and to compute our hypothesis, which service as the *mapping* between layer 2 and layer 3.
+In layer 3, we would have a different set of weights and to compute our hypothesis, which service as the *mapping* between layer 2 and layer 3.
 We would our output for layer 2 as follows where $a^{(2)}_0$ is the bias unit of $1$ where:

 > $z^{(3)}=\Theta^{(2)}a^{(2)}$